RealityProgrammer/RPUnity-Toolkit/README.md

 # Installation
 You can install this by using one of the two following ways:

-1. Installation via git URL:
+1. Installation via Package Manager and git URL:
   1.1.
 Obtains the installation URL via HTTP
   1.2.
 Use Unity's Package Manager
   1.3.
 Find add button (usually with the plus sign) -> Add package from git URL... -> paste installation URL